 As you walk out of the gate, turn to the left and there is a magnificent café worth stopping at.
 Make sure you get an edge table to enjoy the view.

 Head back to the complimentary parking area (if you managed to find one) and there is also FREE tasting in the Boutique liqueur store.
 Make sure you try the coffee one if you go – yummo!

 And to finish off my time in Corfu, I had a Fish Spa.
 Both hands and feet – awesome.
 You can read about it here.

 Once my feet and hands were massaged by some sucking fish, we still found we had an hour or so to spare before leaving the island, and so we ventured out in the rain to play tourist.

 I toyed with the idea of buying Greek Slippers made of felt.
 But Explorason said I looked like a clown.
 But I tell you, they felt nice after the Fish Spa, and were so soft and warm.
 We have more of Greece to go, so I may try to find a ‘pom-pomless’ pair.

-Then you have the statues.
+Then you have the souvenir statues.
 You can get brass, copper, metal, marble, plastic and all sorts of Greek Statues.
 Gods, Chariots, Mythology and more.
 We declined on all of them.

-So farewell Corfu.
+So farewell to Corfu.
 I first visited you when I was 21 years old – over 30 years ago.
-A lot has changed – I slept in a grass hut on the beach back then, parting the walls to look outside to view the weather.
+A lot has changed – I slept in a thatched hut on the beach back then, parting the walls to look outside to view the weather.
 A lot has gone – many old businesses have closed their doors, and buildings lay empty with the economic crisis.
 Greece may struggle right now financially, but the people there in Corfu I found to be warm, friendly and happy.